Drug Test Detection Times: How Long Do Drugs Stay In Your System?

 Methamphetamine (Meth) Detection Times:

-Methamphetamine (meth) is both an illicit street drug and a prescription medication (Desoxyn).
-Detecting meth depends on how much a person took, the method they used, and their physical characteristics.
+Methamphetamine (meth) is both an illicit street drug and a prescription medication under the name Desoxyn.
+Detection times for meth depend on how much a person took, the method they used, and their physical characteristics.

 Meth may be detected in drug screens by: